Planning to do the Ng Tung Chai Waterfall hike? Excellent.

 The Ng Tung Chai Waterfall is also on the way to Tai Mo Shan, the tallest mountain in Hong Kong.
 The waterfalls are perfect spots to cool down after the long arduous Tai Mo Shan hike.
 So without a doubt, hiking the Ng Tung Chai waterfall is totally worth it!

 Read More: Lion Rock Hike: Exploring The Most Iconic Mountain In Hong Kong!

 Hong Kong Ng Tung Chai Waterfall Hike Summary

 Not sure if the Ng Tung Chai Waterfall hike is right for you?
 Here is a quick summary.

-- Ng Tung Chai Waterfall Hike Difficulty: 6/10 out-and-back, 7/10 including Tai Mo Shan.
-The waterfall hike is quite short but you do gain quite a bit of elevation quickly.
+The hike is quite short but you do gain quite a bit of elevation quickly.
 The hiking trail has lots of big steps which makes going up and down a bit more exhausting.

 Want an easier hike?
 Check out the interesting Rhino Rock hike!

-- Elevation Gained On Hike: About 400 meters in elevation from the start of the hike to the final waterfall.
-If you are hiking the thru-trail to Tai Mo Shan, then about 830 meters in altitude.
-But because the Ng Tung Chai hiking trail has lots of ups and downs, you will end gaining more elevation in total.
+On average, you can expect to gain about 400 meters in elevation from the start of the hike to the final Ng Tung Chai Waterfall.
+If you are hiking to Tai Mo Shan, then expect to gain about 830 meters in altitude.
+But keep in mind that because the trail has lots of ups and down, you’ll end up gaining more elevation in totaa.